rohitgilbrucci329/Automating-Manual-Tasks/README.md

 5) For doing this, once manually open one of the dicom files from the folder "D:\Project Files\DCM FILE" so that this becomes the default directory of operation for radiant.

-# Imp
+# Important
-6) After this, first make a folder "Dicom images" in D:\ drive, and run the the code folder.py which will make folders in this directory with same names as those of the dicom files.
+1) After this, first make a folder "Dicom images" in D:\ drive, and run the the code folder.py which will make folders in this directory with same names as those of the dicom files.

-7) Minimise all the other windows (better to close) and run automate.py
+2) Minimise all the other windows (better to close) and run automate.py

 Note: